Carbon monoxide detector: CO measurement instruments

-In July 2011, California required installation of carbon monoxide detectors in existing single-family homes, with multifamily homes following in 2013.
-CA Law 2015 require all new installation of smoke and CO alarms to be 10 year non serviceable type.
-Existing alarms may not need to be replaced for home owners, see local codes.
-Required alarm location also vary per local enforcing agencies.
+In July 2011, California required the installation of carbon monoxide detectors in existing single-family homes, with multifamily homes following in 2013.
+CA Law 2015 require all new installation of smoke and CO alarms to be 10-year non-serviceable type.
+Existing alarms may not need to be replaced for homeowners, see local codes.
+Required alarm locations also vary per local enforcing agencies.

-In Maine, all rental units must have carbon monoxide detectors although in non rental homes they are recommended but are not required.
+In Maine all rental units must have carbon monoxide detectors.
+In nonrental homes they are recommended but not required.